ezsystems/commerce-documentation/docs/guide/checkout/checkout_api/forms/checkout_shipping_payment_form.md

 ## Form Type

-!!! note "Namespace"

 `Siso\Bundle\CheckoutBundle\Form\Type\CheckoutShippingPaymentType`
+(service ID: `siso_checkout.form_entity.checkout_shipping_payment_type`)
 implements the setup for this form.
-In this class further definitions are implemented.

-This class is defined as a service in order to take advantage from TransService.
+This class is defined as a service to take advantage from `TransService`.

-The service definition ID for this form is: `siso_checkout.form_entity.checkout_shipping_payment_type`

 !!! note

-    Please pay attention, that the scope of this service is set to 'prototype'.
-Against to default service behavior - a new instance of ` Siso\Bundle\CheckoutBundle\Form\Type\CheckoutShippingPaymentType` is created every time this service is called.
+    The scope of this service is set to `prototype`.
+    A new instance of `CheckoutShippingPaymentType` is created every time this service is called.

 ## Templates